 There were a few macro events that hit the wire at the time of the price actions.
-While many that the US Congress’ skepticism over Facebook’s Libra was one of the major factors, Google’s latest announcement on its breakthrough in quantum computing is an issue that crypto watchers can’t afford to ignore.
+While many believe that the US Congress’ skepticism over Facebook’s Libra was one of the major factors, Google’s latest announcement on its breakthrough in quantum computing is an issue that crypto watchers can’t afford to ignore.

-In a report published by the science journal Nature, Google that its scientists have achieved “quantum supremacy”.
+In a report published by the science journal Nature, Google claimed that its scientists have achieved “quantum supremacy”.
 The report said that in one test, its quantum computer processor was able to complete a complex mathematical problem in just 200 seconds.
 The same problem would have taken the world’s fastest supercomputer 10,000 years to complete.
-While computer giant IBM has already cast on Google’s claim, and the technology is still far from any meaningful commercial application, some analysts worry that quantum power could break Bitcoin’s cryptography, potentially jeopardizing the leading cryptocurrency.
+While computer giant IBM has already cast doubt on Google’s claim, and the technology is still far from any meaningful commercial application, some analysts worry that quantum power could break Bitcoin’s cryptography, potentially jeopardizing the leading cryptocurrency.

-On the other hand, several critics that Google’s quantum machine didn’t contain adequate computing power to crack Bitcoin’s algorithms.
+On the other hand, several critics argue that Google’s quantum machine didn’t contain adequate computing power to crack Bitcoin’s algorithms.
 However, long term Bitcoin hodlers should put a close eye on this whole quantum development.
 Although it remains in its initial stage, we expect this development to linger in the crypto markets.
 But it’s unclear how markets would price in a “quantum discount”.

 The VIX Factor